– Ensuring The Decision-maker get ALL the information –

 Possible the least effective way to reinforce memory (or learning) is to give attendees material in a pen drive or to tell them that “I’ll email you the data!”
 It appears that frequently, the material is not sent when promised or not downloaded, printed or studied later.
 Many of our clients indicate that they generally give their children the pen drives to use as they see fit.

 It appears logical to never assume that your presentation or communication has reached an absent decision-maker.
-A study published by the ASTD (as was) many years ago indicated that a very high number of managers actually read support documents from presentations, etc., when travelling on business.
+However, A study published by the ASTD (as was) many years ago indicated that a very high number of managers actually read support documents from presentations, etc., when travelling on business.
 This re-reading of the material is another example of a meaningful repetition which reinforces both you as communicator and your message.

 In summary, If you don’t consider the possible loss of upward bound information to absent decision makers, be prepared for the consequences.